 - Use the drop-down menus to select the new Note Type and Discipline you want to copy the existing template to.
 Then click Apply.

-- You'll be directed to the Configure Template screen.
-Each of the SOAP sections contains subsections (1) and fields (2).
+- On the Configure Template screen, each of the SOAP sections contains subsections (1) and fields (2).
 Use the checkboxes to remove fields.
 Required fields are grayed out and cannot be removed.

 - To add new subsections to the Template, select +Add Content to access the Content Drawer.
 You can also access the Content Drawer by selecting the Menu [...] button, then click Add Content.